Pilot Study of (MR) Imaging with Pyruvate (13C) to Detect High Grade Prostate Cancer

 Primary Outcome Measures

-Mean peak intra-tumoral lactate/pyruvate (lac/pyr) ratio by Pathological grade
+Mean peak intra-tumoral lactate/pyruvate (lac/pyr) ratio by pathological grade (Cohort A)

-Mean lactate area under curve (AUC) by Pathological grade
+Mean lactate area under curve (AUC) by pathological grade (Cohort A)

-Mean peak conversion of HP 13C pyruvate to lactate (kPL) by Pathological grade
+Mean peak conversion of HP 13C pyruvate to lactate (kPL) by pathological grade (Cohort A)

-Mean urea transfer constant (Ktrans) by Pathological grade
+Mean urea transfer constant (Ktrans) by pathological grade (Cohort A)

 Secondary Outcome Measures